 - Create constraints - How to create project constraints

-- Counting totals - How to count totals in MS Project- By Ellen Lehnert, MVP, PMP, MCT - MS Project & MS Project Server
+- Counting totals - How to count totals in Microsoft Project- By Ellen Lehnert, MVP, PMP, MCT - Microsoft Project & Microsoft Project Server

 - Critical Path - Viewing the Critical Path - video tutorial